Nathan-Beaudoin/odin-recipies/README.md

-# odin-recipies
+# odin-recipes
-A project for making recipies in HTML &amp; CSS
+A project for making recipes in HTML &amp; CSS